Wall Street station (IRT Lexington Avenue Line): Exits

 The exits for the southbound platform are on the west side of Broadway.
 At the southern end of the platform, two stairs are built into the facade of 71 Broadway, south of Rector Street, with one stair on either side of that building's main entrance.
 These staircases combine into one wide stairway that leads down to platform level.
 Another exit just north of Rector Street leads to two street stairs, which ascend to the western side of Broadway at Wall Street, outside the Trinity Churchyard fence.
 These street stairs retain cast-iron hoods with leaf patterns, which are part of the original design; the Wall Street station is one of two stations to retain such hoods, the other being the Borough Hall station in Brooklyn.
 At the north end of the station a street exit is built into the side of the Trinity Building at 111 Broadway.
 It has an opulent brass-toned banner proclaiming "Subway Entrance" atop the entrance, which is half a flight below ground.
-The exit also has a Subway restaurant outside fare control.
+During the 2010s, the exit had a Subway restaurant outside fare control.

 There are numerous closed exits along the southbound platform.
 Within the fare control area at the south end of the station, a passageway led to the American Express Building at 65 Broadway, adjacent to the stair to 71 Broadway.
 At the extreme southern end of the platform was a passageway to the Adams Express Building at 61 Broadway, which opened along with that building in 1915 and was closed after 1944.
 At the extreme northern end, next to the 111 Broadway entrance, another exit extended to the United States Realty Building at 115 Broadway, though this exit was closed sometime after 1947.